The Matrix Revolutions: Production

-Shortly after the release of The Matrix Reloaded, The film's budget was estimated between US$110 million and $150 million.
+The film's budget was estimated between US$110 million and $150 million.

 Filming occurred concurrently with its predecessor, The Matrix Reloaded, and live-action sequences for the video game Enter the Matrix.
 This took place primarily at Fox Studios in Sydney, Australia.
 Most notably, the subway scenes were filmed at the disused tunnels of St James railway station, and the end sequence with the Oracle and the Architect was filmed in the Royal Botanic Garden.
 Carrie-Anne Moss injured her ankle during the shooting in Australia.

 Soundtrack

 In contrast to its predecessors, very few "source" tracks are used in the film.
 Aside from Don Davis' score, again collaborating with Juno Reactor, only one external track (by Pale 3) is used.
 Although Davis rarely focuses on strong melodies, familiar leitmotifs from earlier in the series reappear.
 For example, Neo and Trinity's love theme—which briefly surfaces in the two preceding films—is finally fully expanded into "Trinity Definitely"; the theme from the Zion docks in Reloaded returns as "Men in Metal", and the energetic drumming from the Reloaded tea house fight between Neo and Seraph opens "Tetsujin", as Seraph, Trinity and Morpheus fight off Club Hel's three doormen.
 The climactic battle theme, named "Neodämmerung" (in reference to Wagner's Götterdämmerung), features a choir singing extracts (shlokas) from the Pavamana Mantra, introduced in the Upanishads.
 The chorus can be roughly translated from Sanskrit as follows: "lead us from untruth to truth, lead us from darkness to light, lead us from death to immortality, peace peace peace".
 The extracts were brought to Davis by the Wachowskis when he informed them that it would be wasteful for such a large choir to be singing simple "ooh"s and "aah"s (according to the DVD commentary, Davis felt that the dramatic impact of the piece would be lost if the choir was to sing 'This is the one, see what he can do' in plain English).
 These extracts return in the film's denouement, and in Navras, the track that plays over the closing credits (which may be considered a loose remix of "Neodämmerung").